Olivia-the-G/Weather-Dashy/README.md

 # Weather Dashy [![License: MIT](https://img.shields.io/badge/License-MIT-yellow?style=flat-square&link=https%3A%2F%2Fopensource.org%2Flicense%2Fmit%2F)](https://opensource.org/license/mit/)

 ## Description
-This is a weather dashboard application that uses **OpenWeather API**, Day.js, and JQuery
+This is a Front-End weather dashboard application that provides the user with a detailed overview of the current weather in their city as well as a 5-day forecast for their area.
+The application uses APIs and code libraries to provide the user with current and accurate information - See [Technologies Used](#technologies-used) for more information.

 ## Table of Contents